Demographics of Filipino Americans: California

 In 1940, the Filipino population grew to 31,408 and continued to grow to 67,134 by 1960.
 It had nearly doubled to 135,248 by 1970, and by 1990 had grown to almost three quarters of a million people (733,941).
 Since at least 1990, Filipino Americans have been the largest group of Asian Pacific Americans in the state.
 In 1990, more than half (52%) of all Filipino Americans lived in California.
 In 2000, almost half of all Filipino Americans in the United States lived in California (49.4%), with Los Angeles County and San Diego County having the highest concentrations; additionally in 2000, California was home to nearly half (49%) of Filipino immigrants.
 In 2008, one out of every four Filipino Americans lived in Southern California, numbering over one million.

 The 2010 Census, confirmed that Filipino Americans had grown to become the largest Asian American population in the state totaling 1,474,707 persons; 43% of all Filipino Americans live in California.
 Of these persons, 1,195,580 were not multiracial Filipino Americans.
 As of 2011, California is home to 45% of all Filipino immigrants to the United States.
 In 2013, 22,797 Filipino immigrants seeking lawful permanent residence within the United States sought residence in the state of California, a change from 22,484 in 2012, 20,261 in 2011, and 24,082 in 2010.
 20% of California's registered nurses were Filipino in 2013; according to the California Healthcare Foundation, Los Angeles County has the largest concentration of Filipino American nurses, who are 27% of nurses in the county.
 By 2021, the percentage of nurses in California who are Filipino American dropped down to 18%.

+By the 2020 Census, the share of Filipino Americans who lived in California decreased to 39.3% of all Filipino Americans living in the United States.
+Filipino Americans, including multiracial Filipino Americans, were the second largest population of Asian Americans in California, with 1,741,613 Filipino Americans living in the state.
+Filipino Californians were spread out across the entire state, representing the largest share of Asian Americans in 30 out of California's 58 counties, with a notable majority in most of Southern California (with the exception of greater Los Angeles), Greater Sacramento, and Gold Country.